secretstartups/handbook/blog/index.html.md

 ![Create merge request button](/images/handbook/marketing/create-mr-screengrab.png){: .shadow.medium.center}

 Now you have a merge request!
-Please edit the title to be "WIP: Blog Post - Title of blog post".
+Please edit the title to be "Draft: Blog Post - Title of blog post".

 Make sure you select the blog post template for your MR, as this contains some important tasks for you to complete.